iterate-ch/docs/mountainduck/support.md

 Windows only
 ```

 The installation log contains records of all actions performed by the setup program and by other executable files related to installation.
-It is needed if you encounter errors during the installation process.

-The installation log can be found by navigating to `%Temp%`.
-The file starts with `Mountain Duck_`.
+It is required for troubleshooting if you encounter errors during the installation process.
+The installation log file prefixed `Mountain Duck_` can be found in `%Temp%`.

 ### Feature Request